FullStack-DP/session3/material/be-pair-prog2.md

-# Pair Programming Session 2
+# Pair Programming part 2

 In this pair programming session, we will follow similar principles used to create the [Pets API](https://github.com/tx00-resources-en/api-pets) to build a "Tour API".
 Follow the steps below to create, implement, and test your API.